Jack Burns… the unexpected champion

-Jack Burns of St. Andrews won the 1888 Open Championship on this date 128 years ago.
-Burns himself was a St. Andrews native and head professional at Warwick.
-It’s funny, Burns could hardly be regarded as a regular professional before & until he won the championship.
+A fellow by the name of Jack Burns won the 1888 Open Championship on this date 129 years ago.
+Burns himself was a St. Andrews native and head professional at Warwick in central England.
+Burns grew up in an Irish laboring family and started his early work in plastering.
+However, there is reference to him being a professional golfer in the minutes of the St Andrews Golf Club in October 1885.
+Alas, Burns entered the 1888 Open Championship with optimism.
 With his victory he won £8 pounds which was worth atlas two months worth of wages.
 He won it by a stroke from David Anderson, Jr. and Ben Sayers to finish a two day total of 171.
 Anderson Jr. and Sayers played an 18-hole play-off two days later.
 Sayers won and took the second prize of £6 pounds, Anderson taking the third prize of £3 pounds.
 1886 Champion Willie Anderson came in at fourth with 174 taking home £2 pounds.

 The Final Day of the 1886 Championship

 In the afternoon Sayers, in the first group, scored 87 and took an early lead on 172.
 Campbell made a number of mistakes and scored 90 for a total of 174.
-Sayers was then joined on 172 by David Anderson.
-Playing a few groups behind, Burns scored an 85 and took the lead on 171, a score none of the later players could match.
+Sayers then had his 172 matched by David Anderson.
+Playing a few groups behind, Burns scored an 85 and took the lead on 171, a score none of the later players could muster.
 Burns’s score for his first round had originally been added up to 87 but an R&A member noticed that it was added up incorrectly and the total was adjusted to 86, making Burns the champion.

 Fact: Most noteworthy, Burns was a pallbearer for the legendary Old Tom Morris when he passed away at age 87 in 1908.

-Burns played in the championship at Royal St George’s, Sandwich.
+Burns played in his final Open in 1894 at Royal St George’s.
 How his game had faded, for he finished 49 shots off the lead.
-His only claim to fame that year was being drawn with the fast rising James Braid on the rst day.
-Braid scored 91 and 84 and Burns 93 and 97.
-In Conclusion, Burns returned to St. Andrews in 1898 to work on a railway.
+His only claim to fame that year was being drawn with the fast rising James Braid on the first day.
+Braid carded 91 and 84 and Burns 93 and 97.
+Burns moved back to St Andrews in 1891 to work on the railways, but he carried on caddying.
+When he died in 1927, his profession was listed as a plasterer again.